 Q: My patient called after a banding, and stated that they found a rubber band floating in the toilet after their first bowel movement.
 What should I do?

 A: Reassure the patient, and see him/her at their next scheduled appointment.
 Even though the band usually doesn’t fall off until days 2-5, periodically it will come off earlier, yet still achieve the desired result.
-It is possible that the band came off prematurely, but this should be evident at the next visit.
+As long as the band successfully caused necrosis and sloughing of the banded tissue, it should have done its job.

 Q: How do you handle a patient with a post-band bleed?